cruxic/mbcrypt/README.md

 ## Algorithm

-In pseudo-code, the algorithm is:
+In pseudo-code, the algorithm is (as a single thread for clarity):

 ```javascript